 3. Make sure your website is coded onto a good content management system such as WordPress so you can easily change and add to content yourself without having to rely on an IT expert to do it for you.

-4. Host it on reliable server such as Godaddy.com which promises a 99.9% uptime guarantee.
+4. Host it on a reliable server such as Godaddy.com which promises a 99.9% uptime guarantee.

 5. Don’t make it so high tech that it requires the very latest Flash technology to function properly which your customers may not have.

 6. If you want to offer an e-commerce function on your website so you can sell your products or services, but are daunted by the cost and effort of building your own from scratch, a simple option is to bolt on a Paypal shopping cart and checkout, which will enable customers to pay by credit or debit card.
 It is straightforward to add on and requires no upfront cost – instead, you pay Paypal a percentage of each transaction.

 If you have set up a limited company or a limited liability partnership, for legal reasons your website must also include your:

 - place of registration

 - VAT number (if VAT registered)